 Improved Touch Controls:

 A big problem with Windows 10 was the way it handled touch.
 Compared to Chrome OS, iPad OS, and other operating systems, it lagged behind due to a clunky interface.
-Well, Windows 11 brings some much-needed changes by removing tablet mode entirely in favor of some smaller tweaks.
+Well, Windows 11 brings some much-needed changes by removing tablet mode entirely in favor of some smallest tweaks.

-Windows 11 Pro Preactivated makes it so that when you touch a window with your finger, you see a bigger representation of where it is moving.
+Windows 11 Pro Preactivated makes it so that when you touch a window with your finger, you see the biggest representation of where it is moving.
 That makes it easier to use Windows if you have a tablet.
 Windows 11 also introduces a new keyboard.
 It has support for inserting GIF images and also shows a cleaner representation and has better sound feedback for when you touch keys.

 Microsoft even thought about those who use accessories like the Surface Pen.
 There is a new menu in the Windows Ink Workspace where you can customize your apps.
 You can now naturally add your own apps to the Windows Ink Workspace, so you don’t need to visit the Start Menu each time you want to jump into inking.